Mande Bori: Lineage

 Mande Bori was the brother of Sunjata, the founder of the Mali Empire.
 Mande Bori and Sunjata shared a father, Maghan Kon Fatta, but whether they were full brothers or half brothers is unclear: some traditions regard Mande Bori as a son of Sunjata's mother Sogolon, whereas others regard him as the son of another of Maghan Kon Fatta's wives, Namandjé.
 It is also unclear whether he was the older or younger brother.

 According to oral tradition, Mande Bori had at least one son, Faga Leye, who was the father of Mansa Musa.
 Under the Arabic form of his name Abu Bakr, Mande Bori is briefly mentioned by the 14th-century Arab historian Ibn Khaldun as Musa's ancestor.

 Historian Francois-Xavier Fauvelle has proposed that Mansa Musa was in fact descended from Abu Bakr I, the son of a daughter of Sundiata.
-Under this interpretation, Abu Bakr's reign reign created a dynastic split, with Musa's successors eventually claiming descent from Mande Bori rather than a grandson by the female line.
+Under this interpretation, Abu Bakr's reign created a dynastic split, with Musa's successors eventually claiming descent from Mande Bori rather than a grandson by the female line.